epsilon537/boxlambda/_drafts/building-sw-and-gw-with-cmake.markdown

 ```

 The component's sources, definitions, and dependencies are still defined in its *bender.yml* manifest.
 The CMake build system interfaces with Bender through a set of scripts to extract the necessary info and pass it on to Vivado or Verilator.

+See the BoxLambda documentation [Bender section](https://boxlambda.readthedocs.io/en/latest/build-system/#bender) of for more info on how BoxLambda uses Bender.

 A Gateware Project CMakeList
 ============================